ksopyla/awesome-nlp-polish/README.md

 * [Polish Sentence Evaluation](https://github.com/sdadas/polish-sentence-evaluation)- contains evaluation of eight sentence representation methods (Word2Vec, GloVe, FastText, ELMo, Flair, BERT, LASER, USE) on five polish linguistic tasks
 * [TRAINING ROBERTA FROM SCRATCH - THE MISSING GUIDE](https://zablo.net/blog/post/training-roberta-from-scratch-the-missing-guide-polish-language-model/) - complete user guide for trainning Roberta model with use of Huggingface/Transformers for polish

+## Contribution

+If you have or know valuable materials (datasets, models, posts, articles) that are missing here, please feel free to edit and submit a pull request.
+You can also send me a note on [LinkedIn](https://www.linkedin.com/in/krzysztofsopyla/) or via email:krzysztofsopyla@gmail.com.